econnet/econ/econ-1.0.rst

 The bottom econ needs to react timely to such pull requests.

+All pull requests get merged into the original repo at least after mediation.
+If there is a conflict, e.g. out of differing technical opinions, a new repo branch is created for the new product version with.

 .. _`dx`:

-:dx: merge
+:dx: pricing

-All pull requests get merged at least after mediation.
-If there is a conflict, e.g. out of differing technical opinions, a new product version with a new repo branch is created.
+The product is *not gratis*, but produces a profit, which requires recording `tributes`_ for fair distribution of profit.

+The pricing needs to consider several aspects and all the data in the repo.
+The product price is proposed by one person and internally `decided <#dp>`_.

+A gratis product is normally

+- a product with only micro-contributors created by a community (of users)
+- a byproduct of work otherwise rewarded

+Information, including software, should be gratis,

+- because those using the information should be able to change it, if not applicable as provided
+- because there is *no construction cost* (`variable cost`_) and so
+  - everybody can construct for personal use and
+  - there is no loss if someone else also uses it
+- because using information is sometimes more effort than creating it

+Experts

+- get payed to consult pure users of the product
+- so their contribution to the product is directly rewarded from the users (no need to record `tributes`_)

 .. _`dwork`: